-The aim of this document is threefold: to assess the quality of the data gathered by the main Chilean qualitative public opinion surveys, to review how they are currently built, and to determine whether differently constructed alternative measures can improve the short-term forecast of macroeconomic variables (i.e. consumption, employment, and investment) when used in conjunction with traditional forecasting statistical models.
-We also analyze the extent to which action indicators reflect actual investment, hiring, and consumption decisions taken by the respondents; an exercise driven by data availability.
+The aim of this document is threefold: i) to assess the quality of the data gathered by the main Chilean qualitative public opinion surveys, ii) to review how they are currently built, and iii) to determine whether differently constructed alternative measures can improve the short-term forecast of macroeconomic variables (i.e. consumption, employment, and investment) when used in conjunction with traditional forecasting statistical models.
+We also analyze the extent to which action indicators reflect actual investment, hiring, and consumption decisions made by the respondents, an exercise driven by data availability.

-It should be noted that to achieve the goal of capturing the state of the economy, surveys can ask qualitative or quantitative questions (e.g. "Do you think the state of the economy has improved, stayed the same, or deteriorated over the last year?" versus "What do you think will be the year-on-year rate of CPI inflation for this quarter?").
+It should be noted that, to achieve the goal of capturing the state of the economy, surveys can ask qualitative or quantitative questions (e.g. "Do you think the state of the economy has improved, stayed the same, or deteriorated over the last year?" versus "What do you think will be the year-on-year rate of CPI inflation for this quarter?").
 It is generally believed that qualitative questions, while less precise, are better understood by a non-expert audience and thus better reflect their true sentiment, as opposed to a random guess.

 This paper is focused on qualitative surveys only.
 We are referring to economic perception or sentiment indicators, rather than expectations, forecasts, or uncertainty.
 The Cambridge Dictionary defines sentiment as "a thought, opinion, or idea based on a feeling about a situation, or a way of thinking about something."
-When applied to economics jargon, this must be understood as economic agents' opinion on future relevant economic
+When applied to economics jargon, this must be understood as economic agents' opinion on future relevant economic developments that may be influenced with actions today; similar to the definition used in Nowzohour and Stracca (2017).
+This is different to an economic expectation, in which agents state their most expected value on a particular targeted variable (e.g. inflation expectation).
+Moreover, as expectations target a variable, no clear statement is required on the way that value could be achieved; rather it is obtained as the most probable value that a variable could take in the future.
+As so, the expectation could be computed as the probability-weighted set of forecasts.
+Finally, economic uncertainty indicators could be easily understood as the dispersion of those forecasts comprising an expectation.